-Give each child 10 3×5 cards and a marker.
+Give each child ten 3×5 cards and a marker.
 Assign each child a section of the alphabet; for example, A through D.

 Read the questions from the crossword puzzle and let the children work together to figure out the answers.
 When they think they have the answer, have the children with the letters to the word each write their assigned letter on a 3×5 card.
 Then have them stand on the appropriate construction paper spaces.
 After a word is discovered, have kids each lay down their letter, leave the puzzle, and start over.

 Terry Vermillion is a former director of a preschool program in Missouri.
-She has worked with children for 21 years.
+She has worked with children for over 20 years.

 Want more articles for children’s ministry leaders?
 Check these out.
 While you’re at it, take a look at Group’s Sunday School curriculum!